 Clear Creek is one of those places that transcends a single activity.
 As Ohio’s largest nature preserve, there’s a ton to do.
-While the trout fishing here is phenomenal, you shouldn’t skip out on the wonderful trails or the 2,200 species of animals and plants — including one of the few remaining rhododendron colonies in Ohio.
+However, while the trout fishing here is phenomenal, that doesn’t mean you should skip out on the wonderful trails or the 2,200 species of animals and plants (including one of the few remaining rhododendron colonies in Ohio).

 You know how there are campers and then there are “glampers?”
 Well, you might say that Longhaven Retreat is the Central Ohio fishing equivalent of a “glamping” trip.
 Don’t get us wrong, it’s a nice, out-of-the-way spot for fishing in Ohio, but it can double as a great romantic getaway or a spot for some summer family fun.

 Interested in renting the cabin?
 We highly recommend it!
 Longhaven Retreat made our list of 10 Cool Lodging and Luxury Cabin Rentals in Ohio.

 Considering that it’s hands down one of the best lakes in Ohio, Buckeye Lake fishing is an experience.
 This is a fisherman’s fishing spot, but as long as you have a valid Ohio fisher’s license, you’re all set to get out there.
 Historically stocked with crappie and bass from Lake Erie via the state-run “Buckeye Fish Car,” this lake is what we call a Certified must-fish experience. 😉